RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       If you want to directly control volumetric cloud coverage in specific parts of your level, like to make a specific area around a mountain free of clouds for example, you should use the Volumetric Cloud Painter utility.
 There is a section specifically on the Volumetric Cloud Painter further down in this document.

+      For more advanced control over cloud shaping, a tool is included for authoring the Cloud Profile LUT texture UDS clouds sample for their shape.
+That tool is the Cloud Profile Authoring Tool.
+You can run it from the Ultra Dynamic Sky dropdown on the level editor toolbar, or run the editor utility found in Blueprints/Tools.

 -----
 2D DYNAMIC CLOUDS
 -----